-Answer: no redactions required.
+Answer: This EqIA can be published, no redactions required.

 Governance and sign-off

 The person who completes this document must be content that all potential equality issues have been identified and considered, that appropriate monitoring will be in place and the publication issues have been considered.